csu-hci-projects/SP24-Gamifications-impact-on-test-taking-and-learning/README.md

 ## Meeting Times
 We have been using teams to communicate with one another, and have been meeting every Saturday to make a call, and some additional calls were made whenever neccessary.

+### Downloads Necessary
+Python version 3.12.3
+Pygame version 2.5.2
+Pandas version 2.2.2
+Those should all be the most up to date version of that software